|

 Colonial Assembly for medicine, physicians and

-other expenses.
+12s, 1d.
 He and an uncle, Solomon, were both on a list of men in Col.

 Philip Burr Bradley's Regiment, Capt.
 Bezeliel